Discussion Forum Best Practices

 Example discussion structures

-- Case Analysis: Students or small groups work independently on a common case that requires application of course concepts to a real-word situation.
-Other groups or students evaluate these solutions.
+- Case Analysis.
+Students (individually or in small groups) analyze a common case that requires applying course concepts to a real-world situation.
+Other students or groups then evaluate the proposed solutions.

-- Debate: Students or small groups are assigned a “side” of an argument to debate in the forum.
-Posts and responses include arguments or counter arguments.
+- Debate.
+Students or small groups are assigned opposing sides of an argument to debate in the forum.
+Posts present arguments and counterarguments, and responses engage directly with the opposing side’s reasoning.

-- Exploring differing perspectives: Give one group of students an article to read, and another group of students an article on the same topic that offers a different perspective.
-Students share the perspective presented in the article, and discuss with someone who read the other article.
+- Exploring Differing Perspectives.
+Assign one group of students an article to read and another group a different article on the same topic but with a contrasting perspective.
+In the forum, students summarize their assigned perspective and then discuss with peers who read the other article.

 Incorporating discussions into your course: